abh1navv/abh1navv.github.io/data/blog/go-variables-constants.md

 ```

 As we can see with variable 'a', when assigning a value at the time of declaration, the type is inferred from the value, and we don't need to specify it.

 The recommendation here is to declare the type unless you have a good reason not to (for example, when assigning a literal value).
 This makes it easier to know the type without having to check the type of the assigned variable or function call.

-### 1.3.
-Declaration without Assignment
+### Declaration without Assignment

 Just like other languages, we can declare a variable without assigning a value to it.
 There are multiple ways to do this.

-This is the preferred way to declare variables which are intended to be used for a long time.
+This is the preferred way to declare variables which are intended to be used for a long time and their value changes frequently.

 ```go
 func main() {